adrido/minetest-mapper-cpp/README.rst

 Build Features
 --------------
 * Supports both the gcc and clang compiler suites
+* Supports MSVC building on Windows (with SQLite3 and LevelDB)

+  * With automatic downloading of all but one of the required libraries.

 * Build rpm, deb and/or tar.gz installation
   packages.
 Or simply type 'make install'.